Enter

 Adjudicators: Coady Green (Pianoforte and Chopin)

-2026 Schedule of Sections promises to provide a wide range of opportunities for novice, emerging and advanced players.
+2026 Schedule of Sections provides a wide range of opportunities for novice, emerging and advanced players.
+Please read carefully as some age groups and section requirements have changed.

 Junior Chopin for 16 Years and Under

 Own choice of one or more complete works or movement of Chopin.
+Entrants must compete in at least one other Pianoforte section to be eligible to enter.
 Time Limit 10 mins

 1st Prize $500